manicar2093/goption/README.md

 }
 ```

+These values are taken as true:

+- true
+- 1
+- on
+- yes

+And these other as false:

+- false
+- 0
+- off
+- no

-I know this is the same as if you don't use goption, but it has its useful API and is the design decision I had to make.
+This is the design decision I had to make.
 If any please create an issue if you have a better idea for this :D